AventusDAO/avn-gateway-api/README.md

 ### AWT tokens
 AWT (Aventus Web Token) is an authorisation token that must be included in the header of every request sent to the gateway.\
 The format for this header should be: `Authorization': bearer <awtToken>`.\
-Tokens are generated and refreshed automatically by the api (liftimes are 1 minute) but they can also be generated manually for JSON-RPC use:
+Tokens are generated and refreshed automatically by the api (lifetimes are 1 minute) but they can also be generated manually for JSON-RPC use:
 ```
 const awtToken = api.awt.generateAwtToken();
 ```